gabu-quest/sshler/README.md

 ## Features

 - **Cross-platform**: Runs on Windows 11, macOS, and Linux (anywhere with Python 3.12+)
-- **Local workspace**: Browse your own filesystem and launch WSL-backed tmux sessions alongside remote hosts
+- **Local workspace**: Browse your own filesystem and launch native tmux sessions alongside remote hosts (uses WSL tmux on Windows, native tmux on Linux/macOS)
 - **SSH integration**: Uses your existing SSH keys and honors OpenSSH aliases
 - **Terminal in browser**: Opens `tmux new -As <session> -c <dir>` on the remote host and bridges it via WebSocket + xterm.js
 - **File management**: HTMX-based file browser with preview, edit, delete, and "Open Terminal Here"